 • Pregnant women - 100 mg per day (1 tablet or 10 ml of syrup).

-Taking Ferrum Lek for prophylaxis continues for the entire period of time, while the person retains an insufficient intake of iron from food or its increased consumption (training, intensive growth, pregnancy, etc.).
-For the treatment of latent anemia, it is necessary to take Ferrum Lek for 1 - 2 months, and ideally up to the normalization of ferritin indicators.
+Taking Ferrum Leka for prevention continues for the entire period of time as long as a person continues to have insufficient intake of iron from food or its increased consumption (training, intensive growth, pregnancy, etc.).
+To treat latent anemia, it is necessary to take Ferrum Lek for 1 to 2 months, and ideally until ferritin levels normalize.

 For the treatment of anemia Ferrum Lek should be taken in the following dosages depending on age: